cloudfoundry-community-attic/etcd-boshrelease/README.md

 ### Override security groups

-For AWS & Openstack, the default deployment assumes there is a `default` security group with ports 22 and 2181 open.
+For AWS & Openstack, the default deployment assumes there is a `default` security group.
 If you wish to use a different security group(s) then you can pass in additional configuration when running `make_manifest` above.

+The security group should allow port 22 and 4001 (for incoming etcd traffic), and port 7001 between the servers themselves.

 Create a file `my-networking.yml`: